 While cowhide may be really rugged which makes it stronger than goatskin, it does not have the flexibility or stretch as much as goatskin does.
 Cowhide has the tendency to weigh more even as a finished product whereas goatskin is comparatively lighter.

 If you were looking for insulation properties, you’d get more warmth from cowhide than you would from goatskin leather.
 The same applies for touch.
 Cowhide isn’t as soft or smooth as goatskin leather.

 Starting with strength and durability, cowhide is a lot better than sheepskin in this regard.
 Whereas sheepskin leather is a lot more flexible and stretchable than cowhide.
 Much like goatskin, sheepskin too weighs less than cowhide considerably so.

 As far as insulation goes, cowhide offers more warmth than sheepskin.
 However, in matters of softness and suppleness sheepskin is way better than cowhide.

 In matters of strength and durability, cowhide is a lot better than lambskin.
 Although and not so surprising, lambskin is way better than cowhide with regards to stretchability.
 Somewhat similar to sheepskin.
 As far as weight goes and again not so surprising, cowhide weighs more than lambskin and also does a much better job than lambskin concerning insulation.
 Lambskin on the other hand, is a lot softer and more supple than cowhide.

-Full-grain leather refers to the hides, in this case cowhide that have not been sanded, buffed or snuffed.
+Full-grain leather refers to the hides, in this case, cowhide that has not been sanded, buffed or snuffed.

 Genuine cowhide leather not only refers to the leather being real but also the lowest quality of leather.